 Photographer Ralph Lee Hopkins, Grand Himalaya Range, Ladakh, India

-1. Spot Snow Leopards in Hemis National Park
+1. Spot Snow Leopards in and Around Hemis National Park

-The most coveted image to capture is of the snow leopard itself, roaming free in its natural habitat.
-But how do you find them?
+The most sought-after photograph is of a snow leopard roaming free in its natural habitat.
+But how do you find an animal whose survival depends partly on remaining unseen?

 A snow leopard eyes viewer from its rock perch.